Catalog of articles about sports and healthy lifestyle. Is field hockey an Olympic sport or not?

-International Federation and other organization names
+International Federation and other names of organizations

 Is it an Olympic sport?

 Photo 1.
-Match between the women's teams of Czechoslovakia and Poland at the Olympic Games in Moscow in 1980.
+Match between the women's national teams of Czechoslovakia and Poland at the Olympic Games in Moscow in 1980.

 2. Site size.
-If field hockey requires a field the size of 55*91 m, then for indrohockey - 20*40 m.
+If field hockey requires a field size 55*91 m, then for ice hockey - 20*40 m.

-the main task- score more goals than the opposing team.
+Main task- score more goals than the opposing team.

 There are also differences regarding fines: